GabeStah/gremlin-chaos-monkey/src/notes/index.md

 published: true
 ---

 The following items are assorted things for Austin and/or other editors to take note of and evaluate.
+All project files and original Markdown can be found on the [gremlin-chaos-monkey](https://github.com/GabeStah/gremlin-chaos-monkey) GitHub repository.

 ## Titles